arkane-systems/genie/README.md

 ### ...OR BUILD IT YOURSELF

 Or you can build it easily enough if you don't want to trust the binary.
 You need the dotnet 2.2 SDK.
 Simply clone the repository and run the included _./build_ inside the _genie_ subdirectory.
-The build will be placed into the _exec_ subfolder, and permissions changed appropriately.
+The build will be placed into the _systemd-genie/usr/bin_ folder, and permissions changed appropriately.
 (You will need to enter your password at the sudo prompt.)
+A tarfile will be produced of the binaries in the top-level folder, as will a _.deb_ package; if your distro does not include _dpkg-deb_, the build script will produce an error which can be safely ignored.

 ## USAGE